erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-cloudflare-argo-access-on-a-raspberry-pi.md

     restart: unless-stopped
 ```

-To get this started, make sure to still be in the folder
+To get this started, make sure to still be in the folder:
 ```shell
 docker-compose up -d
 ```